jamescl604/MSCognitiveSpeechForVoiceAttack/Readme.md

 Nope, nada, but if you enjoy it, feel free to [buy me coffee](https://www.paypal.com/donate?hosted_button_id=ZEJ4UZGGSM9Q8) :)

 #### What is the caching based on?
 It's based on the SSML xml message sent to the speech service.
-When you change what's in the Content field for the call to the plug-in OR the Voice Name or Voice Language fields in the config, an new wav file will get saved/cached.
+When you change what's in the Context field for the call to the plug-in OR the Voice Name or Voice Language fields in the config, a new wav file will get saved/cached.

 #### How is the cache managed?
 Each time Voice Attack is started, the plug-in loads and it deletes any files from the cache folder that haven't been accessed in the last 30 days (default).
 You can change the number of days in the config file as well.

 #### What is SSML?
 How or why should I use it?
-It's completely optional and really only needed if you want to go deeper into how the precise your want the speech.
+It's completely optional and really only needed if you want to go deeper into how precise you want the speech.
 For example, some voices support emotion, or you can add pauses, inflections, improve pronouciation, etc.

 - [Micorosft documentation on the SSML syntax and capabilities](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-synthesis-markup)
 - Microsoft's online Speech generation tools: [Simple Editor](https://speech.microsoft.com/audiocontentcreation) | [Advanced Editor](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/)

 >**Note**: the plug-in generates the \<speech\> and \<voice\> tags.
-Anything you put in the "Context" field on the call to the lug-in will be placed inside the \<voice\> tag.
+Anything you put in the "Context" field on the call to the plug-in will be placed inside the \<voice\> tag.

 #### Can I use Voice Attack Tokens in the Context field?
 Absolutely.
 Just like in other places, Voice Attack will process the tokens before it gets to the plug-in.
 The resulting text is what gets sent off for the speech generation.
 For example : **[Hi, Hello;Greetings] my friend** would randomly become one of the 3 variants : Hi my friend, Hello my friend, Greetings my friend.